Extra help for pre-school children

 • Oxygen saturation monitoring

-Sometimes in-house advice and training can be provided by professionals, such as a physiotherapist, showing staff how to remove and replace splints, how to position a child into a standing frame or how to help children who are non-ambulant transfer from one place to another.
+Sometimes in-house advice and training can be provided by professionals, such as a physiotherapist, such as showing staff how to remove and replace splints, how to position a child into a standing frame or how to help children who are non-ambulant transfer from one place to another.

 Some children may have a specialist nurse who will come to the setting to talk about the child’s condition and how best to support them at pre-school; for example, diabetes nurses and Macmillan nurses.